This webpage is being regularly updated. On this page you will find information about:

 To date across Sussex:

-- close to 1.5 million first and second doses of the COVID-19 vaccination have been delivered
+- Over 1.9 million first and second doses of the COVID-19 vaccination have been delivered (over 1.1 million first doses and more than 836,000 second doses)

 - Sussex met the government target to vaccinate older care home residents by the end of January 2021, and to offer this to everyone in the top 9 priority groups by April.